In wake of LSU band member's death, coroner discusses Baton Rouge's chilling overdose problem

 BATON ROUGE - LSU sophomore Eli Thomas, a proud member of the Tiger Band, died this week of an apparent overdose.

-The beaming saxophonist is now another statistic in the East Baton Rouge coroner's leger.
+The beaming saxophonist is now another statistic in the East Baton Rouge coroner's ledger.

 "Year to date, we are at 242 overdoses in the parish.
 So if we kind of project things and look at the trajectory, one overdose a day till the end of the year puts us at about 300 overdoses," EBR Coroner Dr. Beau Clark said.